maptracker/datasciencecoursera/Rnotes.md

       mode appears to be logical.
       * These can be assigned directly with `as`, for example `as.character(NA)`
-      * More commonly the mode will be assigned "automatically" to make the mode fit the surrounding context:
+      * More commonly the mode will be assigned "automatically" to make the mode fit the surrounding context.
+In the example below, the "NA" is mode numeric, since that is the mode of the source vector:

         ```R
 > x <- c( one = 1, two = 2, four = 4)